stephaniegraessle/NLP-Keyword_Extraction/README.md

 # NLP-Keyword_Extraction

-NLP practice repository to create a tool for extracting keywords from text.
+Tool for extracting keywords from a passage of text.
+WIP.

 ## Installation
-Note: I found it easiest to run from a Linux terminal, such as WSL.
+Note: I found it easiest to run from a Linux terminal, such as [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install).

 1. Download Python 3.
 2. Install NLTK: `$ pip install nltk`